Are You Caught in a Foreign Crisis?

-Federal government employees who are working abroad should obtain a country clearance and remain in contact with the U.S. Embassy.
+- Federal government employees should get a country clearance and stay in contact with the U.S. Embassy.

 - 1-888-407-4747 (From the U.S. and Canada)